post/post-load-plugins/readme.md

     }
   }
   ```

-> For plugins not having rules installed locally will be used default settings.

 > Attention, it is recommended to use notation as above for postcss `postcss: { plugins: { ... } }`, but both types are supported notation `posthtml: { bem: { ... }, plugins: { beautify: { ... } } }`.